Oct 16th - Hedwig

-Though probably best known as the name of the Harry's owl in the excellent Harry Potter series of books, that is not the reason she is considered on the sanctoral calendar (though knowing Ms. Rowling's penchant for carefully choosing names, the sanctoral aspect may have considered her name for the owl).
+Though probably best known as the name of the Harry's owl in the excellent Harry Potter series of books, that is not the reason she is considered on the sanctoral calendar (though knowing Ms. Rowling's penchant for carefully choosing names, and the religious undertones of her works, the sanctoral aspect may have suggested her name for the owl).

 Hedwig was many things throughout her life but what strikes me the most is the power and pitfalls of a truly loving marriage.
 Not just the love between the two but the love directed at God within the marriage, a love that directs outward and makes so much difference in the world.